Sign up for Funding Circle newsletter!

 In many cases, these COVID-19 relief loans may act more like grants—money that you receive to help run your business and don’t have to repay.

 Funding Circle, the largest small business lending fintech is one of a few non-depository online lenders in the United States that was recently approved to provide Paycheck Protection Program loans.
-We offer the PPP application in four languages: English, Spanish, Mandarin and Hindi.

 The Paycheck Protection Program (PPP) will serve as an extension of the Small Business Administration (SBA) 7(a) loan program.
 It will allow small businesses to apply for federally guaranteed, forgivable loans.
 The Small Business Association fully guarantees the PPP loans, and lenders across the country will distribute the funds to eligible businesses.
 The loan terms will be the same for every business: